estuary/flow/site/docs/concepts/web-app.md

 When you click **View Details** for a materialization, the **Status** and **Specification** viewers are revealed.

-The **Status** window shows the full identifier of the shard(s) that backs your materialization.
+The **Status** section shows the full identifier of the shard(s) that backs your materialization.
-If there's an error, you'll see an alert next to the shard identifier.
+If there's an error, you'll see an alert identifying the failing shard(s).
 Use the drop-down to open an expanded view of the failed shard's logs.

 In the **Specification** window, you can view the specification of the materialization itself, as well as each collection from which it reads.
 Select a specification from the **Files** list to view the JSON.